 - MaximumLogSize: This field has the same meaning as the identically named field of the POLICY_AUDIT_LOG_INFO structure, as specified in [MS-LSAD] section 2.2.4.3. - AuditRetentionPeriod: This field has the same meaning as the identically named field of the POLICY_AUDIT_LOG_INFO structure, as specified in [MS-LSAD] section 2.2.4.3. - AuditingMode: This field has the same meaning as the identically named field of the LSAPR_POLICY_AUDIT_EVENTS_INFO structure, as specified in [MS-LSAD] section 2.2.4.4. - MaximumAuditEventCount: This field has the same meaning as the identically named field of the LSAPR_POLICY_AUDIT_EVENTS_INFO structure, as specified in [MS-LSAD] section 2.2.4.4. - EventAuditingOptions: This field has the same meaning as the identically named field of the LSAPR_POLICY_AUDIT_EVENTS_INFO structure, as specified in [MS-LSAD] section 2.2.4.4. - PrimaryDomainName: An RPC_UNICODE_STRING structure, as specified in [MS-DTYP] section 2.3.10, that contains the NetBIOS name of the primary domain. - PrimaryDomainSid:A pointer to the SID for the primary domain. - QuotaLimits: An NLPR_QUOTA_LIMITS structure, as specified in section 2.2.1.5.2, that contains information about system resource quotas imposed on an account. - ModifiedId: An OLD_LARGE_INTEGER structure, as specified in [MS-SAMR] section 2.2.2.2, that contains the count that is incremented each time the database is modified.
 This count is the database serial number for the database. - DatabaseCreationTime: A 64-bit time stamp, equivalent to a FILETIME, specifying when the database was created. - SecurityInformation: A SECURITY_INFORMATION bit flag that contains security information about the policy.
-For details about SECURITY_INFORMATION structure, see [MS-DTYP] section 2.4.7.

-- SecurityDescriptor: A pointer to a SECURITY_DESCRIPTOR structure, as specified in [MS-DTYP] section 2.4.6, that describes the security settings for the LSA policy object. - DummyString1: A STRING structure, defined in section 2.2.1.1.2, that MUST contain 0 for the Length field, 0 for the MaximumLength field, and NULL for the Buffer field.
+For details about SECURITY_INFORMATION structure, see [MS-DTYP] section 2.4.7. - SecuritySize: The size, in bytes, of the SecurityDescriptor field. - SecurityDescriptor: A pointer to a SECURITY_DESCRIPTOR structure, as specified in [MS-DTYP] section 2.4.6, that describes the security settings for the LSA policy object. - DummyString1: A STRING structure, defined in section 2.2.1.1.2, that MUST contain 0 for the Length field, 0 for the MaximumLength field, and NULL for the Buffer field.
 It is ignored upon receipt.
-The Netlogon usage of dummy fields is described in section 1.3.8.1.2. - DummyString2: See definition for DummyString1. - DummyString3: See definition for DummyString1. - DummyString4: See definition for DummyString1. - DummyLong1: MUST be set to zero and MUST be ignored on receipt.
-The Netlogon usage of dummy fields is described in section 1.3.8.1.2. - DummyLong2: See definition for DummyLong1. - DummyLong3: See definition for DummyLong1.
+The Netlogon usage of dummy fields is described in section 1.3.8.1.2. - DummyString2: See definition for DummyString1.

+DummyLong1: MUST be set to zero and MUST be ignored on receipt.
+The Netlogon usage of dummy fields is described in section 1.3.8.1.2.